 H2 TEXT FOR SEARCH ENGINES

-heartmatters bases its dietary modifications on three key elements scientifically proven to decrease and manage cardiovascular risk factors: caloric reduction, avoidance of excess saturated fat and restriction of excess dietary carbohydrate.
+The Boston Heart Lifestyle Program bases its dietary modifications on three elements that have been scientifically proven2 to decrease and manage CVD risk factors: reducing calories, avoiding excess saturated fat and limiting refined carbohydrates.

 “Epidemiologic studies and randomized clinical trials have provided consistent evidence that replacing saturated fat with polyunsaturated fat, but not carbohydrates, is beneficial for coronary heart disease.
 Therefore, dietary recommendations should emphasize substitution of polyunsaturated fat and minimally processed grains for saturated fat.”

-heartmatters dietary plans avoid excess dietary saturated fat, particularly important in the presence of existing CVD and/or high LDL-C levels.
+Boston Heart's dietary plans avoid foods with excess saturated fat, which is critical when the individual already has CVD or high LDL-C levels.

-Diets higher in protein and lower in refined carbohydrates have been associated with risk factor reduction for CVD, including increasing HDL-C and reducing blood pressure.
-Such diets have also been shown to reverse abnormalities associated with metabolic syndrome, particularly atherogenic dyslipidemia, especially in cases of insulin resistance and type 2 diabetes.
+Diets that are relatively higher in protein and lower in refined carbohydrates have been associated with reducing CVD risk, including reducing blood pressure and increasing HDL-C levels.
+In fact, such diets also have been shown to reverse abnormalities associated with metabolic syndrome.
+Additionally, according to many studies, eating whole grains may reduce the risk of CVD and type 2 diabetes.

-heartmatters dietary plans manage carbohydrate intake while incorporating an appropriate balance of carbohydrates, fats and proteins, with particular attention to individual risk factors.
+Boston Heart's dietary plans manage carbohydrate intake while incorporating an appropriate balance of carbohydrates, fats and proteins, paying particular attention to the individual's risk factors.

-Studies conducted by the Corpus Christi Heart Project demonstrate that increased physical activity is associated with reduced cardiovascular event recurrence, and increased survival after a first myocardial infarction.
-Additional research and patient studies support these findings.5
+Physical activity is strongly and consistently associated with good heart health.
+What's more, studies have shown that increased physical activity is associated with reduced cardiovascular event recurrence, and increased survival after a first myocardial infarction.6

 1. Angermayr L, Melchart D, Linde K., Multifactorial lifestyle interventions in the primary and secondary prevention of cardiovascular disease and type 2 diabetes mellitus--a systematic review of randomized controlled trials.
 Ann Behav Med.
 2010 Aug;40(1):49–64.